 - It doesn’t come with any live technical support

 Formerly known as 3dcart, Shift4Shop is an affordable Shopify alternative offering tons of helpful features.
-As well as connecting users with shipping partners and over 300 payment providers, Shift4Shop offers a range of built-in features such as SEO tools.
+As well as connecting users with shipping partners and over 300 payment providers, Development of Shift4Shop website offers a range of built-in features such as SEO tools.
 However, the platform may not suit those with limited website experience, as it doesn’t provide the drag-and-drop functionality of more intuitive sites like Shopify.

 - Built-in tools to help you reach new audiences